shirtsgroup/glycoinsulin_analysis/README.md

 | Total charges | -1             | -1             | -1             | -1                     | -1                 |

 Note that due to the huge size of the simulation files, here we only maintain the following files that are important for preparing/analyzing the MD simulations.
 We don't store the output files of the MD simulations.
 Specifically, in this repository, there are the following folders
-- `wildtype_insulin`:
+- `wildtype_insulin/`:
   - `Hpp_results/`: Output files of insulin wildtype obtained from the H++ server
-- `glyco_insulin`:
+- `glyco_insulin/`:
+  - `compare_strucutres.py`: A Python code for comparing the atom types and total charges of different wildtype structures and the same glycoform based on different wildtype structures.
   - `Glycam_outputs/`: Output files obtained from the GLYCAM glycoprotein builder.
-- `useful_files`:
+- `useful_files/`:
-  - `acpype.py`: A Python code for converting coordinates and topology files between different the formats compatible with different simulation software.
+  - `acpype.py`: A Python code for converting coordinates and topology files between different formats compatible with different simulation software.
-  -  `mdp_files`: mdp files for neutralization, energy minimization, equilibration and MD simulation.
+  -  `mdp_files/`: mdp files for neutralization, energy minimization, equilibration and MD simulation.
+  - `archived/`: Archived scripts that used to be useful.
     - `prep_dir.sh`: A simple bash script for preparing the folders given the mdp files.
     - `prep_md.sh`: A simple bash script for automating all the steps prior to the MD simulation.
+  - `prep.sh`: A bash script combining `prep_dir.sh` and `prep_md.sh`, which automates all the steps before launching an MD simulation.
   - `gmx_analysis.sh`: A simple bash script calling GROMACS commands to perform the most commonly used data analysis.
 - `analysis_codes`:
   - Assessment of proteolytic stability